 Adaptable

-The coronavirus pandemic illustrated perfectly just how important it is for employees to be adaptable and adjust quickly to a new situation.
-Working from home became a requirement and new work processes and procedures were put in place.
-This is an extreme example, but in any job changes occur and it’s important that employees have the ability to cope with whatever they have to face.
+The coronavirus pandemic perfectly illustrated how important it is for employees to adapt and adjust quickly to a new situation.
+Working remotely became a requirement, and new work processes and procedures were implemented.
+This is an extreme example, but in any job, changes occur, and it’s important that employees can cope with whatever they have to face.

 Ambitious

 New employees give organisations new energy.
-Candidates that want to progress and have a vision of where they want to go and what they want to do.
-They are likely to make a fast start but the trick is to harness this ambition and make sure it is channeled effectively and managed accordingly; if career options are limited then you’ll find this positive characteristic can turn into a negative trait.
+Candidates who want to progress and have a vision of where they want to go and what they want to do.
+They are likely to make a fast start, but the trick is to harness this ambition and ensure it is channelled effectively and managed accordingly; if career options are limited, then you’ll find this positive characteristic can turn into a negative trait.

 Authentic

-In any recruitment process you want the candidates to be able to present an honest picture of their true nature.
-The real value in assessing cultural fit (or cultural add) is that when an employee starts they feel comfortable being themselves at work.
-Employees who interview authentically give you the opportunity to assess culture fit more accurately.
-If they start with you and act in accordance with their true values then they will be naturally more engaged and motivated.
+In any recruitment process, you want the candidates to be able to present an honest picture of their true nature.
+The real value in assessing cultural fit (or cultural add) is that employees feel comfortable being themselves at work when they start.
+Employees who interview authentically allow you to assess culture fit more accurately.
+If they start with you and act according to their true values, they will naturally be more engaged and motivated.

 Candid